cbhu523/saliency_last_way_finding/Context-aware_SOD/README.md

 3) Inpainting Mask Generation using "mask_selection.ipynb": input the segmenation result and SOD result to the mask generation module and get the inpainting mask.

 ## Citation
-For more details please refer to the DeepLabv3+ paper:
+For more details, please refer to the DeepLabv3+ paper:
 ```
 @inproceedings{chen2018encoder,
   title={Encoder-decoder with atrous separable convolution for semantic image segmentation},